gvwilson/thirdbit/src/fiction/still-book/index.md

 he was gone.

 Panic welled up in Still like a cold geyser. *Phweet!
 Phweet!* She heard more police whistles behind her.
-And shouting---those were the twins' voices!
+And shouting—those were the twins' voices!

 "Oh, now what?" she whispered frantically.
 She suddenly remembered the